SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ### Select Google Sheets Action

-Select: “Create Spreadsheet Row” (for your Google Sheets Action.)
+Select: "Create Spreadsheet Row: Create a new row in a specific spreadsheet"

 ### Select Google Sheets Account

-Choose the same Gmail account you chose for your trigger app in the trigger setup section.
-For this step to be successful you must setup a google sheet in your Google drive.
+Choose the same Gmail account you chose for your trigger app in the trigger setup section.For this step to be successful you must setup a google sheet in your Google drive.

-If you need help setting up your Google sheet see her _______link___
+If you need help setting up your Google sheet see how here: https://zapier.com/help/how-setup-your-google-spreadsheet-work-zapier/

 I recommend setting your Google sheet doc up with two columns for the header.
 (Name and Email) Click the Test button to make sure the account is working properly with Zapier.